Graph theoretical approach to conformal correlators: The conformal squid: Conformal transformations on a graph

 the conformal transformation of weights takes the form

-where now we have additionally defined $J_i \equiv j_i^{\Delta_i}$, the appropriate Jacobian factors defining the conformal transformations of the weighted graph.
-Thus, in the following, we will use both the transformation rule of a general edge weight $w_{ij}$ determined by the $J_i$ together with the same transformation determined by the corresponding $j_i$, applied to the underlying geometric length space.
+where now we have additionally defined \be J_i \equiv j_i^{\Delta_i} , \ee the appropriate Jacobian factors defining the conformal transformations of the weighted graph.
+Thus, in the following, we will use the transformation rule of a general edge weight $w_{ij}$ determined by the $J_i$ together with the same transformation determined by the corresponding $j_i$ applied to the underlying geometric length space.

-\subsection{A determinant}
+\section{A determinant}

 Considering the matrix with elements the edge weights $w_{ij}$ of the graph, we will be particularly interested in its determinant.
 One can see that the conformal transformation \eqref{general_conf_transform_of_weights_Jacobson} can be written in matrix form as